 - The Lightroom workflow is non-destructive

 The good news is that you don’t need to purchase the individual software anymore.
-Adobe CC offers a package specifically made for photographers that includes both Lightroom and Photoshop.
-The investment is at roughly $10 a month and is in my eyes well worth it.
-Even if you choose to start by learning Lightroom it’s good to know that you can start exploring Photoshop at any time too.
+Adobe offers a package made specifically for photographers that include both Lightroom and Photoshop.
+Having both tools available is ideal and it’s painless to move between the two.